anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 Regarding software:
 - Install only software which is required to support the functions
 - Remove any unnecessary software or packages
-- Where software cannot be removed, disable all service to it
+- Where software cannot be removed, disable all services to it

 #### 6.3.2.3 Patches
 System should be implemented to allow installation of the latest patches to address security vulnerabilities in the following timescale from discovery: